thegetty/lod-gateway/README.md

 Using VS Code, it is possible to develop inside the container with full debugging and intellisence capabilities.
 Port 5001 is opened for remote debugging of the Flask app.
 For details see: https://code.visualstudio.com/docs/remote/containers

+**Versioning**

+If the KEEP_LAST_VERSION environment variable is present and set to 'True', it turns on functionality to keep a single previous copy of an upload, and to connect it to the new version.
+This is done by copying the data to a new record with an arbitrary new entity_id, and adding a reference to this in the Record.previous_version field of the newer record.
+The JSON data is unchanged in the previous verison, and will retain whatever value the record had in the 'id' field.

+Why use 'entity_id'?
+This enables the previous version to be accessible through the API in normal ways without impacting currently established functionality.

+When enabled, a record response will include two new headers X-Previous-Version and X-Is-Old-Version.

+If there is a previous version of the record, the X-Previous-Version will contain the entity_id for it, and it will be accessible through 'http://host:port/{NAMESPACE}/{entity_id}' as usual.

+When accessing an old version, the X-Is-Old-Version header will be True.

+When a new version requested to be ingested, any previous version is deleted and replaced with the current version.
+The uploaded version will become the current version.

+Deleting a record will also delete any previous version stored.

+Actions on previous versions will not be logged to the activity stream, which will only contain actions performed on current versions.

+Example response HTTP headers for a record that has a previous version:

+    Access-Control-Allow-Origin *
+    Content-Length  120
+    Content-Type    application/json
+    Date    Tue, 20 Oct 2020 19:38:56 GMT
+    ETag    f527e7baebd62fe983a2f1add8c7931efbf38e485dcceea1766191192bf8ddc4
+    Last-Modified   2020-10-20T19:38:53
+    Server  LOD Gateway/0.2
+    X-Is-Old-Version    None
+    X-Previous-Version  05358b54-4781-4d3e-bd08-7e9d06321c23

+In this case, the previous version can be retrieved from http://{HOST}:{PORT}/{NAMESPACE}/05358b54-4781-4d3e-bd08-7e9d06321c23.
+It will include the header X-Is-Old-Version set to True.

 **Technical Architecture**